top of page

 Who Can Write an LMN

 An LMN must be issued by a licensed provider authorized to diagnose and treat.
+Always ensure the provider is licensed in your state.

 Typically accepted: